Hospitals evacuated and many injured as wildfires ravage Northern California

-At least two hospitals in Northern California evacuated patients as more than 14 wildfires spread across at least 57,000 acres of land, destroying 1,500 structures, officials said Monday.
+At least two hospitals in Northern California evacuated patients as deadly wildfires spread across at least 57,000 acres, destroying 1,500 structures, officials said Monday.

 Roughly 130 patients were evacuated from Kaiser Permanente's Santa Rosa medical center on Monday morning.
 They were transported to Kaiser Permanente's San Rafael center and other local hospitals and evacuation sites, according to a statement by the health system.
 Sutter Hospital in Santa Rosa also evacuated its patients.